reply-fr/sustainable-personal-accounts/workbooks/inspect-a-production-system.md

 - Organizational Unit that contains the account - Is the account at the right place in the AWS Organization?
 - Last login - Is account really used?

 The CSV format has been selected for easy integration with downwards processes.
-For example, these CSV files can be pushed to a datawarehouse for historical analysis and processing.
+For example, these CSV files can be pushed to a data warehouse for historical analysis and processing.
 While such automation is going beyond SPA itself, it can be easily configured with S3 events on the reporting bucket fed by SPA.

-## Step 7 - Inspect cost reports
+## Step 7 - Inspect cost reports <a id="step-7"></a>

 SPA contributes to FinOps with the production of monthly reports.
 There are monthly reports for each cost center on their service usage, e.g., S3 and EC2 for the account of `Alice` and AppStream for the account of `Bob`.
 These reports are posted on the SPA S3 bucket both as CSV files and as Excel files.
 There are also summary reports that reflect monthly costs either by service or by charge type.